 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-Childhood Hodgkin lymphoma is a type of cancer that develops in the lymph system.
+Childhood Hodgkin lymphoma is a cancer that develops in the lymph system.

 The lymph system is part of the immune system.
 It helps protect the body from infection and disease.